7. Provisions and Contingent Liabilities and Contingent Assets

 4. RECENT ACCOUNTING PRONOUNCEMENTS

 Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-For the year ended March 31, 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Company
+For the year ended March 31, 2025, MCA has notified Ind AS - 117 Insurance Contracts and amendments to Ind AS 116 - Leases, relating to sale and leaseback transactions, applicable to the Company w.e.f.
+April 1, 2024.
+The Company has reviewed the new pronouncements and based on its evaluation has determined that it does not have any significant impact in its financial statements.

-14.5 Restriction of Rights
+13.5 Restriction of Rights

 The Company has only one class of equity shares having a face value of Rs.5 per share.
 Each shareholder is entitled to one vote per equity share held.
 Dividend proposed by the Board of Directors, if any, is subject to the approval of the shareholders at the Annual General Meeting.
 In the event of liquidation, the equity shareholders are eligible to receive the remaining assets of the Company after distribution of all preferential amounts, in proportion to their shareholding.

-14.6 Shares issued for other than cash:
+13.6 Shares issued for other than cash

-Nature and purpose of reserves
+Nature and purpose of reserves General Reserve

 General reserve represents appropriation of retained earnings and are available for distribution to the shareholders.
 The general reserve is used from time to time to transfer profits from retained earnings for appropriation purposes.
 As the general reserve is created by a transfer from one component of equity to another and is not an item of other comprehensive income, items included in the general reserve will not be reclassified subsequently to profit or loss except to the extent permitted as per Companies Act,2013 and rules made thereunder.